A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. San Remo for Food, Nightlife, Old Town, and Couples

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Mykonos is €149, while the average daily cost in San Remo is €152.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Mykonos and San Remo in more detail.

 Accommodation